 ICD and its portfolio companies are subject to laws and regulations enacted by national, regional and local governments.
 Such laws and regulations may relate to licensing requirements, environmental obligations, health and safety obligations, asset and investment controls and a range of other requirements.
 Compliance with, and monitoring of, applicable laws and regulations may be difficult, time-consuming and costly.
 Those laws and regulations and their interpretation and application may also change from time to time and such changes could have a material adverse effect on the businesses, financial condition, results of operations and prospects of ICD and its portfolio companies.
-In addition, a failure to comply with applicable laws or regulations could have an adverse effect on the Group's business, financial condition, results of operations and prospects which could consequently affect the ability of ICD to perform its obligations in respect of any Notes.
+In addition, a failure to comply with applicable laws or regulations could have an adverse effect on the Group's business, financial condition, results of operations and prospects which could consequently affect the ability of ICD and, consequently, the Issuer to perform their respective obligations in respect of any Trust Certificates.